 Also like many things in life, it’s a perpetual trade-off between cost and convenience.

-When you’re choosing a solution, think about ease-of-use in both sending and receiving.
-Sure, there are encryption solutions out there that are free or low cost.
+When you’re choosing a solution, think about ease of use in both sending and receiving.
+Sure, there are encryption solutions out there that are free or low-cost.

 But they aren’t worth it if they’re going to be inconvenient or disruptive.